 The motions of numerous additional composite storm paths are subjectively summarized in Fig. 7.
 Storms over the eastern Pacific progress through the climatologically diffluent flow downstream from the exit of the Pacific jet: southwest to northeast in the Gulf of Alaska; zonally in the east central Pacific; and slightly northwest to southeast over the southern Pacific.
 As in Figs. 6c-d, the mean storm motion near the US west coast shifts towards the south.
 Storms in this region moving south of ~40°N preferentially continue towards the Arizona ascent maximum, whereas storms remaining north of this latitude tend to lift to the northeast across the continental divide.
 The Arizona storms eventually curve to the northeast passing south of the highest portions of the Rocky Mountains, which are found in central Colorado.
 To the east of the Rockies, the composite mean storms move rapidly downstream along a predominantly northeasterly path towards the Great Lakes.

 In summary, storms with strong ascent across the Canadian provinces develop as low amplitude zonally propagating troughs moving through the mean ridge whereas storms bringing ascent to the western US evolve as digging long wave troughs supplant the climatologically diffluent flow across the region.
-These two basic types of storm tracks are not necessarily linked as suggested by Fig. 4; rather, they reflect strong ascent resulting from two distinct types of planetary/synoptic-scale interactions.
+These two storm tracks do not necessarily occur simultaneously, but rather reflect strong ascent resulting from two distinct types of planetary/synoptic-scale interactions.

 d.
 Seasonality